get-fooby/get-fooby.github.io/_posts/2018-03-03-Installing-and-Configuring-OpenSSH-Server-on-Kali.md

 # Configuring OpenSSH
 Root does not have access to use SSH by default, so if you don't create additional users you will need to allow `root` to logon.

-To do this edit the config with `nano /etc/ssh/sshd_config` and change the `#PermitRootLogin prohibit-password` to remove the # comment.
+To do this we will edit the config file `/etc/ssh/sshd_config`.

-In addition to removing the comment, we will edit the line to allow us to logon with ssh.
-We will secure this later.

-This will allow us to copy the keys to the server instead of editing the `authorized_keys` file manually.

 ```
 nano /etc/ssh/sshd_config